Alice1212-AI/Rinex-Project-1-LinearRegression-Advertising/README.md

 A pairplot is created to visualize the relationship between the independent variables (TV, Radio, Newspaper) and the dependent variable (Sales).
 The kind='reg' argument adds regression lines to each scatter plot.

-✔ Preparing Features and Target Variables:
+4.Preparing Features and Target Variables:

 python